 Education About Asia (EAA) welcomes submission of manuscripts and reviews for publication.

 We post Calls for Manuscripts, essays, and reviews regularly on major Asia-related listservs.
-See our Scheduled Thematic Feature Sections for information about upcoming issues and submission deadlines.
+See our list of scheduled thematic feature sections for information about upcoming issues and submission deadlines.

 Prospective authors are strongly encouraged to write manuscripts and resource essays that deepen a reader’s knowledge of Asia or discuss appropriate Asia-related pedagogy.
 Articles should have broad applicability to large numbers of educators.
 Prospective authors should avoid writing about their own programs or teaching strategies unless the topic of a manuscript or essay is applicable to other educational settings.
 We do not publish articles where authors write about how well they teach about Asia or about their exemplary Asia-related program.